-- Oral: drugs which have anecdotally been tried for this condition include para-aminobenzoate, tocopherol (vitamin E), colchicine, tamoxifen, propoleum, acetyl-L-carnitine and pentoxifylline.
-Few have shown any consistent effect in placebo-controlled trials and prevailing European guidelines no longer recommend the use of vitamin E, tamoxifen, acetyl-L-carnitine or pentoxifylline.
-Para-aminobenzoate may decrease plaque size and curvature and may reduce erectile pain and inhibit disease progression.
-Only para-aminobenzoate is licensed in the UK for the treatment of PD.
+- Oral: there are various drugs which have been tried but few have shown any consistent effect in placebo-controlled trials, and prevailing European guidelines no longer recommend the use of vitamin E, tamoxifen, acetyl-L-carnitine or pentoxifylline.
+A 2015 review actively recommended against the use of procarbazine, tamoxifen and potassium paraamniobenzoate, although the latter is the only therapy which is licensed in the UK and appears in the BNF.

 - Topical: verapamil has been reported to have some success in improving penile curvature and plaque size after prolonged use (nine months) but evidence that it penetrates into the deeper layers of the tunica albuginea is lacking.

 - Intralesional: several agents have been tried, including verapamil, interferon and clostridial collagenase.
 None has a particularly strong evidence base but studies have reported some improvement in such parameters as pain, plaque size and angle of deviation.
 In the USA, the FDA approved clostridial collagenase as a treatment in 2013.
 Steroids are now thought best avoided, as there is evidence that they can increase inflammation.

 - Iontophoresis - electromotive drug administration (EMDA): various researchers have used electrical current (up to 5 mA) to deliver charged drug molecules to the affected area - usually a combination of dexamethasone, verapamil and/or orgotein and lidocaine.
 The evidence base supporting the effectiveness of this method is equivocal.
 There appear to be no significant adverse effects apart from mild, local erythema.